dmprotocolai/dungeon-master-protocol/README.md

     *   *Note: Thank you to Google for providing the seed funding to stress-test your own infrastructure.*

 **The Value Proposition:**
-I found critical infrastructure vulnerabilities using a browser console and a free laptop.
+I found critical infrastructure vulnerabilities using a browser console and a cheap laptop.
 **Imagine what I could find if you gave me access to the inside.**

 ---